Interim President Paige Comstock Cunningham ’77 Ph.D., J.D.

 Paige Comstock Cunningham, Ph.D., J.D., serves as the Interim President of Taylor University.

-Prior to assuming her presidential role, Cunningham served for 17 years as a member of Taylor’s Board of Trustees.
+Prior to assuming her presidential role, Cunningham served for 17 years as a member of Taylor’s Board of Trustees, most recently as Board Chair.

 Beyond her service at Taylor, Cunningham has extensive academic scholarship and professional experience, with an emphasis in bioethics, public policy, and pro-life issues.
 She has served as the Executive Director of The Center for Bioethics & Human Dignity, and as an affiliate professor at Trinity Law School and Trinity Graduate School.
 She was an adjunct instructor at Wheaton College for eight years and serves on the Advisory Board of the Wheaton College Center for Faith, Politics and Economics.
 Earlier in her career, Cunningham was Executive Director and General Counsel and later President of Americans United for Life, a national pro-life advocacy organization located in Washington, D.C.